numpy/numpydoc/doc/format.rst

       """

+When referring to a method anywhere within the docstring, enclose its name in single backticks.
 If it is necessary to explain a private method (use with care!), it can be referred to in the :ref:`Extended Summary <extended_summary>` or the :ref:`Notes <notes>` section.